DarkTailor/Data-Cleaning-GUI/README.md

 ## Notes
 - If you encounter any issues or have suggestions for improvements, please [open an issue](link_to_issues) on GitHub.
 - This application was built using Python and Tkinter for the GUI, and it was packaged into a standalone executable using PyInstaller.
-The exe file can be found in the dist folder.
-The Clean folder is just the virtual environment created